kailermai/tp/docs/UserGuide.md

 ![result for 'list' followed by 'view 2'](images/TrendResult.png)

+* Displays a summary of student records across the weeks for each student.
+* The summary of records is colour-coded for visual feedback based on the percentage of the total of each score.
+* Thresholds: Red (< 50%), Yellow (>= 50% but < 80%), Green (>= 80%).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The Trend view (right panel) always reflects the students currently shown in the left panel—any sorting or filtering (e.g., via sort or list) updates the trends immediately.
 </div>